Grating haptic perception through touchscreen: Sighted vs. Visually Impaired: Results

-As a two-interval forced choice (2IFC) experiment for contrast detection, the results of this study can be described using a psychometric function~\cite{pf}.
-The psychometric function is a mathematical model that maps stimulus intensity (a parameterized variable) to response accuracy.
+As a 2AFC experiment for contrast detection, the results of this study can be described using a psychometric function, which is a mathematical model that maps stimulus intensity (a parameterized variable) to response accuracy~\cite{pf}.
 In this study, the average scale of the two images within each test was first calculated, and the corresponding average cycles per millimeter (cpmm) were then derived.
-Following mathematical transformation, the stimulus variable was defined as log(cpmm) + 1.1.
+Following the mathematical transformation, the stimulus variable was defined as log(cpmm) + 1.1.
 The dependent variable was the overall judgment accuracy of each group of participants for each test.
-After sorting the judgment results for each image pair, Fig.~\ref{lou} is obtained as below.
-As shown in the figure, this study identified two outliers from the original data, one from the VI group and one from the S group~\cite{out}.
-These outliers are marked with special symbols in the figure.
-In this study, the Local Outlier Factor (LOF) method is employed for detecting outliers in two-dimensional data~\cite{lof}.
+After sorting the judgment results for each image pair, Fig.~\ref{lou} is obtained.
+As shown in the figure, we identified two outliers from the original data, one from each group~\cite{out}.These outliers are marked with special symbols.
+The local outlier factor method is employed to detect outliers in two-dimensional data~\cite{lof}.
 For a pair of real-number coordinates, this method evaluates the local deviation in density to identify potential outliers.
-Specifically, for a set of two-dimensional data points, the reachability distance $RD_k(p,o)$ and reachability density $LRD_k(p)$ are calculated for each point.

 Specifically, for a set of two-dimensional data points, the reachability distance $RD_k(p,o)$ and reachability density $LRD_k(p)$ are calculated for each point.